arbazansari7933/CryptoSim/README.md

 If a new user tries to buy before creating a portfolio, the trade controller would crash on `portfolio[coin].quantity`.
 Auto-creating in the register controller ensures the trading flow works correctly from the very first login.

-**Why Socket.IO instead of REST polling for prices** REST polling requires every client to call `/api/market` every few seconds — server load multiplies by connected users.
-With Socket.IO, one CoinGecko fetch updates all clients simultaneously with a single `io.emit` call regardless of how many users are online.
+**Why Socket.IO instead of REST polling for prices** REST polling requires every client to call an endpoint repeatedly — server load multiplies by connected users.
+With Socket.IO, a single incoming price tick updates all clients simultaneously with one `io.emit` call regardless of how many users are online.

 ---

 ## Known limitations / what's next
+- Money calculations use native JavaScript floating-point numbers, not a decimal-safe library — acceptable for a simulator, but a real concern would warrant `decimal.js`
+- No automated test suite yet
 - No frontend input validation on buy/sell quantity — backend catches it but no inline error shown
 - Socket reconnection on JWT expiry not handled — user needs to re-login manually
 - No notification when a limit order executes — user has to check the Orders page manually